maria-alexandru/2048/README.md

 1. **Start screen:**
 	- The main menu will show up and you can navigate through the options using the UP arrow key and the DOWN arrow key.
 Press ENTER to select an option.
+	- The first option is the game mode.
+You can change it by pressing the RIGHT arrow key or the LEFT arrow key.
+The existing modes are Small (3x3), Classic (4x4) and Big (5x5).
+The 'New Game', 'Resume' and 'Top Scores' options refer to the displayed mode.
 	- If you select the 'New Game' option, a new game will start, resetting the score and the playing time to 0.
 	- The 'Resume' option will take you back to the last game, if it exists.
 If